Ivan Edwards: Career

-Medicine, advocacy, public speaking
+Medicine, advocacy, writing, public speaking

 Besides practicing medicine, both as a reserve flight surgeon and civilian physician, Edwards has appeared on local US and Uganda television to talk about topics on multiple sclerosis and self empowerment.
 He has also touched on issues of class privilege, social inequities and environmental degradation.

 While in ministry in the early 1990s, he helped start a child sponsorship program that provided educational and financial resources to orphaned and displaced children facing poverty in Uganda.

+Edwards is a writer and poet.
+He has authored opinion articles and op-eds with various literary, medical, and journalistic platforms, including Watchdog Uganda, Doximity, and The Dallas Morning News.
+He authored an anthology, Resonance of the Soul – Flowers and Harmonics which was awarded The Literary Titan Book Award in Sept 2025.

 Edwards has spoken at the Uganda Diaspora's international events held annually in Kampala, Uganda.
 On December 30, 2017, he was a special keynote speaker at the Ugandan diaspora event, after which he received the Ugandan Diaspora Award in recognition of his achievements and advocacy.
 Vice President of Uganda Edward Ssekandi (who presented him the award) and then-French ambassador to Uganda Stéphanie Rivoal were in attendance.

 On September 9, 2020, Edwards presented via webinar on the topic of post-traumatic stress disorder (PTSD), including the impact of COVID-19 on the local community, to an audience of nurses, social workers, case managers and other professionals—under the auspices of the Alamo chapter of the Case Management Society of America.